tsjk/docker-core-lightning/README.md

-It is also possible to wire in configuration; one can set the environment variable `RTL_RUNE` to use a specific rune for RTL's authentication with Core Lightning, and for RTL one can wire in configuration files to `${LIGHTNINGD_HOME}/.config/RTL`.
+It is also possible to wire in configuration; one can set the environment variable `RTL_RUNE` to use a specific rune for RTL's authentication with Core Lightning, and in the case RTL one can wire in configuration files to `${LIGHTNINGD_HOME}/.config/RTL`.
+Explicitly setting a rune is required when more than one rune has been created.
+Runes can be set explicitly by either setting `RTL_RUNE` to the actual rune, or by setting it to the unique id of the rune that is to be used.
 Note that if RTL configuration files are wired in, configuration via the environment will cease to work.

 # Restart support
 When running via a VPN like ProtonVPN, which determines the forwarded port